Persistence of Gaussian stationary processes: a spectral perspective: Results

 \subsection{An analytic result}

-Finally, we present an analytic result (in the flavor of persistence) which was developed for this work and plays a role in proving our upper bounds.
+Finally, we present an analytic result (in the flavor of persistence) which plays a role in proving our upper bounds.
 It quantifies the fact that, if a function on an interval takes values in $[-L,L]$ and has a positive $k$-th derivative, then the average of this $k$-th derivative cannot be too large with respect to $L$.
-The statement holds true both on $T=\Z$ and on $T=\R$, where the notion of derivative over $\Z$ is the usual discrete one (see \eqref{eq: Delta} below).
+The statement holds true both on $T=\Z$ and on $T=\R$, where over $\Z$ the notion of derivative is the usual discrete one (see \eqref{eq: Delta} below) and integrals are replaced by sums.